blopa/Magento-Chatbot/README.md

 <img src="/screenshots/chat.gif?raw=true" width="550px">

 Source code for the Magento Chatbot (Telegram, Messenger, Whatsapp and WeChat), with this module you can fully integrate you Magento store with the most popular chat apps in the market.
+To use this module you'll need to have SSL enabled in your store.

 **For now only Telegram and Facebook Messenger is implemented, try it out Telegram at [@MyChatbotStoreBot](https://telegram.me/MyChatbotStoreBot).**